Nazpe/Nazpe.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 **The Impact: A Smarter Inbox**

 This project demonstrates the power of agentic AI in a practical, everyday scenario.
-Instead of being reactive to a constant flood of emails, you can now proactively query your inbox, getting exactly the information you need, when you need it.
-This not only saves time but also reduces cognitive load, allowing you to focus on more important tasks.
+Instead of being reactive to a constant flood of emails, you can proactively query your inbox, getting the information you need when you need it.

 **Future Possibilities**